Drug-eluting stent: Procedure outcomes

 A key benefit of DES usage compared to BMS is a lower incidence of repeat revascularization procedures (re-stenting, invasive bypass surgeries etc.).
 Revascularization procedures are treatments that restore blood flow to parts of the heart that are not getting enough blood, a problem called ischemia.

-This can happen because of plaque buildup in the arteries of the heart, which can narrow or block them.
+Ischemia can happen because of plaque buildup in the arteries of the heart, which can narrow or block them.
 Drug-eluting stents reduce the risk of restenosis primarily by releasing anti-proliferative medications—such as sirolimus or paclitaxel—that inhibit neointimal hyperplasia, the excessive tissue growth inside the artery that can lead to re-narrowing.
 As a result, rates of repeat revascularizations and stent thrombosis (blood clots) are significantly lower in those who received DES compared to BMS.

 Newer generations of DES devices have substantially improved safety outcomes, specifically regarding stent thrombosis, recurrent myocardial infarctions, and death.
 These improvements stem from advancements in stent design, including thinner struts, more biocompatible polymers, and enhanced drug-release kinetics.
 Such features promote better endothelial healing while maintaining anti-restenotic effects.